Carzit/sd-webui-samplers-scheduler-for-v1.6/README.md

-# sd-webui-samplers-scheduler Seniorious
+# sd-webui-samplers-scheduler Seniorious for v1.6.x

-## Introduce
+## Introduction
 A samplers scheduler which can apply different sampler in diffrent generation steps,

 I hope it will be helpful to achieve a balance between generation speed and image quality.